-I have a very changeable mind, so it is very difficult to tell.
-I like to think that life happens inside oneself, so I would like to be doing and learning something new, learning to live and adapting to a very different place.
+I have a very changeable mind, so it's very hard to say.
+I like to think that life happens within oneself, so I would like to be doing and learning something new, learning to live and adapting to a very different place.

 Take a step back or seek support from someone you love and trust.

-One of the places that impressed me was the north coast of Croatia, around the areas of Pula and Cape Kamenjak to Zadar.
-I think that when I left tourism had not really exploded in that part of the country and it felt very little discovered.
+One of the places that impressed me was the northern coast of Croatia, around the areas of Pula and Cape Kamenjak up to Zadar.
+I think when I left tourism hadn't really exploded in that part of the country and it felt very under-discovered.

 What would you do if you could change the world?

-At the risk of sounding like a "miss America," she would redistribute wealth and resources more equitably.
-It is deeply absurd to me that a very small portion of the world's population has more money than they can spend in their lifetime just because they were lucky enough to be born in a certain place, time, and family, while countless numbers of people, for such For the same reasons, he does not have access to the most basic things like clean water, food, freedom, health care and education.
+At the risk of sounding like "Miss America," it would redistribute wealth and resources more equitably.
+It is profoundly absurd to me that a very small portion of the world's population has more money than they can spend in a lifetime just because they were lucky enough to be born in a certain place, time, and family, while countless other people, because of those For the same reasons, they do not have access to the most basic things such as drinking water, food, freedom, health care and education.

 Penultimate question… Favorite song?